AquaLift Oven Cleaning Performance

 - Before removing the residual water and loosened soils at the end of the Clean cycle, insert a cloth or paper towel between the lower edge of the oven door and the front frame to keep water from spilling onto the front of the range and the floor.

-- Nonabrasive scrub sponges or eraser style cleaning pads (without cleaners) can be effective for cleaning the oven cavity walls, oven door and oven bottom for difficult soils.
+- Nonabrasive scrub sponges or eraser style cleaning pads (without cleaners) can be useful for cleaning the oven cavity walls, oven door and oven bottom for difficult soils.
 For best results, moisten the pads and sponges before use.

 Run an additional Clean cycle for stubborn soils.